jiacai2050/prom-remote-api/.github/pull_request_template.md

 # Rationale for this change

-Closes #
 <!---
  Why are you proposing this change?
-If this is already explained clearly in the issue, then this section is not needed.
+Close some issue?
  Explaining clearly why changes are proposed helps reviewers understand your changes and offer better suggestions for fixes.
 -->